 Floating shares serve as a good representation of the company’s active shares or share turnover among various investors in the market, excluding parties holding substantial portions of equity.

-Where to Find the Number of Shares Outstanding?
+How to Find Number of Shares Outstanding

-Alternatively, the total number of shares outstanding can be easily calculated as a company’s market capitalization, divided by the current share price.
+Alternatively, the total number of shares outstanding can be easily calculated as a company’s market capitalization divided by the current share price.

 Share Repurchase Program